- The automatic driving licence explained

 An automatic car would be especially worthwhile if you’re based in a busy city with lots of traffic, like London, Liverpool, Portsmouth or Nottingham.
 You wouldn’t need to press the clutch continuously in stop-start traffic.

 On the other hand, if you live somewhere quiet, or somewhere flat like Essex, Norfolk or Cambridgeshire, then ease might not be such an important factor.
 In that case, you might prioritise cost and opt for a manual car, which is likely to be easier to buy and maintain.

 It’s also worth thinking about whether you’d like to hire a car on trips abroad.
-Automatics are easier to hire than manuals in the US and New Zealand, whereas, in Europe, you’ll have much more choice with a manual licence.
+Automatics are more widely used in countries such as the US, whereas in Europe, manuals are more popular.
+So, you’ll have much more choice with a manual licence.